lablnet/PHP-Hashing/readme.md

 echo $password_hash;
 ```
 ### Adjusting The Bcrypt Work Factor
-If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the  rounds option:
+If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the  cost option:

 ```php
 $hashing = new Hashing('bcrypt');